 Use the form below to send a message and introduce your proposed piece to our editors.
 Succinctly summarize the proposed article, how you think this will fit into our editorial mission, and why you think you are uniquely qualified to offer this piece.
 Also include a few sentences about your past publishing experience and what type of work samples you can supply.
 Only rarely do we accept the work of unpublished freelancers.
 The means of communicating that will get the quickest response is email.
 If you send something to us through snail mail, we will still want to reply by email (or at a snail's pace via analog mail).

 Do NOT submit unsolicited manuscripts without first submitting a query.
 We feel that it is most productive to work with writers ahead of time – to hone story ideas to fit our needs.
 Queries by phone are strongly discouraged.

 NEVER send us images over email.
 We hate that.
 If we are interested in a story or feature idea, we will supply you with upload links for thumbnails and/or full-resolution images.

 We are usually quick to respond to queries sent over email, indicating whether we have general interest or not.
 Please note, however, that if we are under production or other deadlines, it can take us a few weeks to respond to an email.
 Be patient.
 We respond to all requests sooner or later.

-Fees for freelance work are agreed upon on a individual basis, depending on the scope, difficulty and nature of the story being written.
+Fees for freelance work are agreed upon on an individual basis, depending on the scope, difficulty, and nature of the story being written.
 Payment is upon publication and fees vary depending upon the length and difficulty of the article.

 Written correspondence should be sent to: